British foreign minister asks U.S. to reconsider immunity in crash that killed U.K. teen

 Breaking News Emails

-The United Kingdom's foreign minister has implored the U.S. to reconsider immunity for the spouse of a diplomat who was allegedly involved in a crash that killed a British teen.
+The United Kingdom's foreign minister has implored the United States to reconsider immunity for a diplomat's spouse who was allegedly involved in a crash that killed a British teenager.

-Foreign Secretary Dominic Raab met with the U.S. Ambassador to the U.K. Woody Johnson to discuss the death of 19-year-old Harry Dunn, according to the British Foreign Office.
-Dunn was killed on Aug.
+Foreign Secretary Dominic Raab met with the U.S. ambassador to the U.K., Woody Johnson, to discuss the death of Harry Dunn, 19, according to the British Foreign Office.
+Dunn was killed Aug.
 27 in Croughton, a small village in central England, when his motorcycle collided with a Volvo SUV traveling in the opposite direction, police said.

 "The Foreign Secretary met the US Ambassador today and urged the US to reconsider its position and do the right thing by Harry Dunn’s family," the foreign office said in a statement Tuesday.